Planning your next construction project? We can help.

 - Work With Us

 Regardless of your industry, inclusion, minority involvement, and diversity are critically important topics.
-When I began my career 15+ years ago, joining an organization that valued diversity was a consideration, but at that time the importance that was placed on the topic was certainly not what it is now.
+Fifteen years ago, joining an organization that valued diversity was a consideration, but at that time the importance that was placed on the topic was certainly not what it is now.

 Past initiatives included specific participation requirements on projects, but without a means of ensuring the success of the companies involved, the numbers were just that – empty stats.